 The St. Francis in the Valley HEARTS and HANDS team reaches out to those in need in many creative ways through support of multiple outreach projects and through its support of individual ministries.
 Some projects require steady weekly or monthly commitments, some are special one-time events, some involve almost everyone in the church, and some involve only a few folks.
 All are important and celebrated.
 Individual parishioners join forces with the Committee who plan projects, raise funds, collect and distribute donations and allocate gifts.
 The Committee is committed to using our hearts and hands to serve the marginalized, the broken and those in need Funds and specific goods for the work of the HEARTS and HANDS team are earned through various projects and through gifts from individuals throughout the year.
 Should you be interested in any of the projects listed or would like a project to be considered, the committee welcomes both financial and hands-on support in all projects.
 Just email email@example.com and you will be directed to the person who is best able to help you become connected.

 These are a few of the projects we engage in and organizations that we assist:

-Saturday Afternoon Eucharist On September 10, 2022, at 4 p.m. we will have our monthly Saturday Communion service.
-We are planning a relaxed, contemporary Eucharist held in the Parish Hall and lasting about 45 minutes.
+Saturday Afternoon Eucharist On the second Saturday of each month, at 4 p.m., we will have our monthly Saturday Communion service.
+It is a relaxed, contemporary Eucharist, held in the Parish Hall, and lasting about 45 minutes.